 When you set up a new HomePod using the Home app, it's automatically designated as a home hub, so no specific steps to make it a home hub are necessary.
 If you have multiple HomePods, note that only one is designated as a home hub while the others are marked as on standby.
 While this automated set-up is handy, it's not immediately clear which smart devices you own can take advantage of the HomePod as a home hub -- you may need to explore a bit with each device to see what additional features the presence of a home hub could offer.

 If you plan to make use of your HomePod as a home hub, you should just double-check to ensure it's set up with the same Apple ID account email address as the one you're using for HomeKit.

 Using a Home Hub via Siri Remotely

 With HomeKit, a home hub operates pretty seamlessly to relay commands given to Siri when you're away from home.
 While you're out and about, you can ask Siri on any of your iOS devices or Macs that have an internet connection to trigger a scene or change the state of a specific smart home device.
 Here are some example commands:

 - "Close all of the window blinds."

 - "Turn on the air purifier."

-You can find a list of all HomeKit-compatible devices here.
+Find a list of all HomeKit-compatible devices.
 Apple maintains this list and keeps it updated.

 Despite being able to play an important role within the HomeKit framework as a home hub, it's not yet possible to directly trigger a HomePod to carry out a specific action as part of a scene.
 There's a currently a workaround using a Siri Shortcut with the Shortcuts app, allowing you to have HomePod start playing a specific playlist when a scene is triggered.
 It's possible that Apple may add more functionality related to HomeKit scenes for the HomePod in the future.